Letícia Sabatella: Early life and career

 In 2009, she played a cruel Yvone in the soap opera India – A Love Story by Glória Perez.
 In 2012, she it was confirmed that she would star in the movie The Mother War, a foreign film that will have its co-production between the United States and Italy, in which she will play the warrior Anita Garibaldi.

 In 2013, she returned to the telenovela in Sangue Bom, in which interpreted Verônica.
 In 2014, she joined the cast of Sessão de Terapia, playing Bianca Cadore, a professor of literature who seeks therapy to save her marriage to her husband, Tadeu.

 Personal life

 On 16 December the same year, Sabatella married the actor Fernando Alves Pinto in São Paulo, after two years of dating, in an intimate ceremony for 350 guests.
+She is a vegetarian.
+In 2023, Sabatella disclosed that she had been diagnosed with autism.